NUSGreyhats/lrn2lrn/lessons/rayyan_1_windows/lessonplan.md

 ```
 Note: use `-ep` for powershell, `-e cmd` for command prompt

+**Mini-exercise**: If you have Linux and Windows on your computer, try setting up a reverse shell from your Windows back to your Linux!

 #### 6.3 Telnet

 Under very obscure situations, you may consider trying telnet despite the need for administrator privileges.
 To enable it on newer systems (e.g. Windows 10):